 - You make them feel optimistic.

 - They admire your purity of beliefs and vision.

 - What the people want: TO SIMPLIFY.

 - You show them new ideas and products that they never dreamed were possible.

 - You teach them your craft so they can improve their own creative pursuits.

 - You inspire them to see the beauty in life.

 - What the people want: TO BE INSPIRED.

 Which brand archetype are you?

-Since launching my Brand Personality Quiz back in 2013, it’s been taken over 60K times.
+Since launching my Brand Personality Quiz back in 2013, it’s been taken over 80K times (updated stat: July 2018).
 If you haven’t already, give it a go!
 Your results will help you identify and understand your most influential archetypes to create a cohesive, relatable, and well-rounded brand experience.